2006–07 Charlton Athletic F.C. season

 During the 2006–07 English football season, Charlton Athletic competed in the FA Premier League.
+The club also competed in the FA Cup, and the League Cup.
+The season covered the period from 1 July 2006 to 30 June 2007.

 Season summary

 Following Alan Curbishley's resignation after 10 years in charge of the Addicks, Northern Irishman Iain Dowie was snared from South London rivals Crystal Palace who were relegated in the previous season, but, despite being given more money to spend in the transfer market than any other previous Charlton manager, the club were in the relegation zone for most of his tenure and he was sacked in November.
 First-team coach Les Reed stepped into the breach, but also proved unsuitable for the job and was in turn replaced by former West Ham United manager Alan Pardew.
 Pardew was unable to stop the rot and after seven years in the top-flight, Charlton were relegated.

 Final league table

 Kit

 Charlton retained their kit manufacturing deal with Spanish apparel manufacturers Joma, who produced a new kit for the season.
 The kit sponsorship deal with Spanish real estate company Llanera.